hash1khn/ping-pong-game/README.md

-## Ping Pong Game
+## Pong Game
-This project is a real-time, multiplayer ping pong game built using Node.js, Express, Socket.IO, and vanilla JS.
-The game allows two players to connect, join a room, and compete against each other in a fun and interactive ping pong match.
+This project is a real-time, multiplayer pong game built using Node.js, Express, Socket.IO, and vanilla JS.
+The game allows two players to connect, join a room, and compete against each other in a fun and interactive pong match.

 ### Features
 Real-time Gameplay: The game uses Socket.IO to facilitate real-time communication between the server and clients, ensuring smooth and responsive gameplay.